Greater Mumbai Police: Reforms and Major Overhauls

 Due to several events that have caused negative reception of the Mumbai Police, the department has initiated several reforms for last several years to ensure better safety and security of the city.
 However, the core police functioning under the colonial Police Act of 1861 remains the same, which effectively negates accountability against personnel for misconduct.
+Furthermore, while the Mumbai Police has a police-to-population ratio of 270 per 100,000 population, which above the state and national ratio of 172 and 153 respectively and meets the UN standards of 222, most of the personnel are deployed for VIP duties and for other tasks, which has caused a work overload.

 As a result of the November 2008 terrorist attacks, the Mumbai Police began to replace their World War 2 era Lee–Enfield self loading rifles with modern weapons.
 A new unit called Force One was also created on the lines of SWAT in the United States.

 Following an incident of moral policing committed by personnel of the Malwani Police station in June 2015, which caused major backlash and protests, then Commissioner Rakesh Maria passed an order to all police officers not to use the Section 110 of the Bombay Police Act, 1951 which is an offense of Public Indecency to harass citizens and moral police them.

 In September 2021, the Mumbai Police launched the Nirbhaya Squad, for women's safety throughout the city.
 The department also launched a helpline for immediate assistance at the number 103.

 In May 2022, the Mumbai Police implemented an 8-hour shift system for the constable rank officers and assistant sub-inspectors, and 16 hours of rest, after complaints of overworking without breaks caused a major toll on their health.
 Originally started as a pilot proposal in May 2016 by then Commissioner Dattatray Padsalgikar, it was made permanent, with several subordinate personnel appreciating the initiative.